 Son Jennings E. Mayle resided in Falls Church, VA in 1973.

 Daughter Ina Lee Mayle (1936- ? ) was born in about 1936.
 She migrated to Weirton, Ohio County, WV, making her home at 939 Byron Street.
 At the age of 19, on Nov.
 7, 1955, she wed Cecil Gene Elder (1934- ? ).
 He was a native of St. Mary's, WV and a resident of Colliers, WV at the time of marriage.
 Capt.
 Jasper Harper of the Salvation Army officiated.
 Because Ina Lee legally was underage, her parents both gave their consent to the marital union.
 By 1973, she lived in Alexandria, VA.

 Son Walter Gilbert "Gib" Mayle (1940-1997) was born on Nov.
 1, 1940.
 He served in the U.S. Army during the Vietnam War.
 In 1973, he resided in Alexandria, VA as his parents had migrated there some years earlier.
+He appears to have returned to West Union later in life.
 He passed away on Jan.
 22, 1997, at the age of 56.
 Burial was in the Wolverton Cemetery in Doddridge County.
 At the top of his grave stone is inscribed the phrase "Loving Son."

 ~ Son Millard Stephen Mayle ~